Diana King: Career

+King was born to an Indo-Jamaican mother and an Afro-Jamaican father in Spanish Town.
 King was a member of the City Heat band, performing on the local hotel circuit before releasing their first solo single, "Change of Heart", in 1991.

-After making an appearance on The Notorious B.I.G.'s 1994 song "Respect", from his album Ready to Die, they signed a recording contract with Sony Music.
-Their first release was a remake of the Bob Marley song "Stir It Up" (which peaked at no. 53 on the Billboard Hot R&B/Hip Hop Songs chart) for the Cool Runnings soundtrack that same year.
+After making an appearance on the Notorious B.I.G.'s 1994 song "Respect", from his album Ready to Die, King signed a recording contract with Sony Music.
+Their first release was a cover of the Bob Marley song "Stir It Up" (which peaked at no. 53 on the Billboard Hot R&B/Hip Hop Songs chart) for the Cool Runnings soundtrack that same year.

 King's next single, "Shy Guy", co-written and produced by Andy Marvel was released in 1995.
 The song, which only took them 10 minutes to write, became a hit, reaching No. 13 on the Billboard Hot 100 and being certified gold by the RIAA in the U.S.; the single also hit No. 2 on the UK Singles Chart, as well as reaching No. 1 on the Eurochart Hot 100 Singles chart, going on to sell nearly five million singles worldwide.
 "Shy Guy" was also ranked by the Japanese radio station J-Wave as the No. 1 song of 1995.
 In the UK, it had a place in the top 10 for seven weeks.
 It served as a single from the soundtrack to the 1995 film, Bad Boys in addition to being the lead release off their debut album Tougher Than Love which was released on 25 April 1995.
 The album peaked at No. 1 on Billboards Reggae, No. 85 on R&B, and No. 179 on the Billboard 200 charts.
 Two follow-up singles "Love Triangle" (No. 85 R&B) and "Ain't Nobody" (No. 94 Pop, No. 63 R&B) followed that same year.
 In 1996, King collaborated with Nahki on the single "I'll Do It".
 Also in 1996, their version of "Piece of My Heart" was included on the soundtrack to the film The First Wives Club.

-In 1997, King also scored another hit on the Billboard Hot 100 (No. 38) and the Hot Dance Club Play (No. 8) with their cover version of the song "I Say a Little Prayer" (originally recorded by Dionne Warwick in 1967), which was featured on the soundtrack to the film, My Best Friend's Wedding.
+In 1997, King also achieved another hit on the Billboard Hot 100 (No. 38) and the Hot Dance Club Play (No. 8) with their cover version of the song "I Say a Little Prayer" (originally recorded by Dionne Warwick in 1967), which was featured on the soundtrack to the film, My Best Friend's Wedding.
 Their second album Think Like a Girl was released on 30 September 1997, and entered the Billboard Top Reggae Albums chart at No. 1.
 The album spawned two more US singles with "L-L-Lies" and "Find My Way Back" in addition to "Supa-Lova-Bwoy" which was released exclusively in Japan.
 King was also featured on the 1997 soundtrack to the documentary When We Were Kings, where they performed the title track with Brian McKnight.